gaurav-dalvi/scripts/contiv-related/ContivTroubleshooting.md

 ## Information about this installation

-In this installation, we will be installing following components using ansible 2.2.0.0

 1: netplugin and netmaster - `v0.1-12-23-2016.19-44-42.UTC`
 ```
 netplugin --version or netmaster --version will give you version of each component running in